 The Sustainability Report interviews portfolio manager Rebecca Myatt about the companies reducing their emissions in the global listed infrastructure universe - and how the electric vehicle sector is likely to drive growth.

-Rebecca Myatt, portfolio manager for First Sentier’s Sustainable Listed Infrastructure Fund explained their strategy of investing in companies that are actively reducing their carbon emissions footprint and deliver affordable clean energy.
+Rebecca Myatt, portfolio manager for First Sentier’s Sustainable Listed Infrastructure strategy explained their strategy of investing in companies that are actively reducing their carbon emissions footprint and deliver affordable clean energy.
 The largest sub-sector within the global listed infrastructure universe is the electric power sector, which “is leading the way by reducing emissions” by closing coal plants and replacing generation capacity with renewable energy.

 First Sentier’s Sustainable Listed Infrastructure has identified relevant Sustainable Development Goals (SDGs) that link to that thesis.